SCOPE OF THIS CHAPTER

 If you have not used these procedures before please see Using this Manual for further information.

 These procedures need to be used in conjunction with the guidance and protocols of individual organisations.
-When in doubt regarding issues relating to safeguarding consult with the safeguarding specialists within your own organisation in addition to consulting these procedures.
+When in doubt regarding issues relating to safeguarding, consult with the safeguarding specialists within your own organisation in addition to consulting these procedures.
 Procedures indicate what must be done in specified circumstances and define the limits of professional discretion.
-The procedures have the status of instructions to practitioners in LSCB member organisations and any inability or failure to comply with them should be accompanied by a recorded explanation.
+The procedures have the status of instructions to practitioners in member organisations of the Derby and Derbyshire Safeguarding Children Partnership, and any inability or failure to comply with them should be accompanied by a recorded explanation.